scs/substrate-api-client/README.md

 ## No_std Build
 Everything, except for the [rpc-clients](https://github.com/scs/substrate-api-client/tree/master/src/rpc) is `no_std` compatible.
 Some selected features are also std-only.
 Therefore, if `std` is available, it is recommended to use in std-mode.
+Many features, such as extrinsic creation (see the [macros](https://github.com/scs/substrate-api-client/blob/master/compose-macros/src/lib.rs)), metadata and event types (see the [node-api](https://github.com/scs/substrate-api-client/tree/master/node-api/src) and [primitives](https://github.com/scs/substrate-api-client/tree/master/primitives/src)) are available right away.
+However, to directly connect to a Substrate node, a RPC client is necessary.
+In the following, it is explained how this may be achieved.

 ### Import
 To import the api-client in `no_std` make sure the default features are turned off and `disable_target_static_assertions` is enabled: